jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-30.md

 394 of Islam and Muslim conquest.
 Therefore, (it was no longer distinctive) when the ('Abbasid) dynasty reached its flowering and prime, (and) another style of address gained currency, one that served to distinguish them from each other, in as much as the title of Commander of the Faithful was one they all had.

 The 'Abbasids took surnames such as as-Saffah, al-Mansur, al-Mahdi, al-Hadi, ar-Rashid, and so on, and thus created a sort of cover to guard their proper names against abuse by the tongues of the common people and protect them against profanation.

-(They continued with that custom) down to the end of the dynasty.
-The 'Ubaydid(- Fatimids) in Ifriqiyah and Egypt followed their example.
+They continued with that custom down to the end of the dynasty.

+The Ubaydid (Fatimids) in Ifriqiyah and Egypt followed their example.

 The Umayyads refrained from that (for a long time).
 The earlier Umayyads in the East had done so, in keeping with their austerity and simplicity.
 Arab manners and aspirations had not yet been abandoned in their time, and (the Umayyads) had